 Like any plant, a tree establishes a root system to draw in nutrients and anchor the tree in the soil.
 The root system can span three to seven times the width of the canopy.
 Good, aerated, nutritious soil lets the roots grow deeper, while trees planted in poor soil develop a shallow root system that does not allow the tree the deep anchor it needs to sustain storms.

-Trees do need regular checkups by an arborist to ensure they are healthy–stable, strong, and able to ward off pests and disease.
+Trees need regular checkups to ensure they are healthy–stable, strong, and able to ward off pests and disease.
 If your trees are showing signs of stress, a deep-root feeding is the best way to start bringing them back to good health.

 Deep-root feeding should be a part of your tree maintenance that includes surface fertilization, regular trimming and pruning, and removal of trees when necessary.